a-bro-0227/AWS-Web-App/README.md

 # Welcome to your CDK Python project!

-This is an example and step-by-step instructions on how to deploy a simple AWS stack using GitHub Actions.
-In this example, we'll deploy a basic AWS CloudFormation stack.
+This is an step-by-step instructions on how to deploy a simple AWS stack using GitHub Actions.

+# Set-Up and Configuration

 **Step 1: Set up an AWS Account and GitHub Repository**
 1. Create an AWS account if you don't have one already.  # TODO: Add link to set up
 2. Set up a GitHub repository where you'll store your code.  # TODO: Add link to GitHub docs

 **Step 2: Configure AWS Credentials**
+1. Create an IAM user in your AWS account with the necessary permissions to create and manage S3 buckets.
+Obtain the Access Key ID and Secret Access Key for the IAM user.
-1. Generate an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+2. Generate an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 You can do this by going to the AWS Management Console, navigating to IAM (Identity and Access Management), and creating a new IAM user with appropriate permissions.
-2. Store the AWS access key and secret access key securely.
+3. Store the AWS access key and secret access key securely.
 You'll need them later to configure GitHub Secrets.

 **Step 3: Create a CloudFormation Template**
 1. Write a CloudFormation template in YAML or JSON format that defines your AWS stack resources.
 In this example, we will be creating a  `stack.yml` with the necessary AWS resources defined within it.